InterfaceMatters/indus-web/README.md

 ##### Runs the app in the development mode.

 ##### Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+## Uploading firebase functions and firestore configurations:
+1. `npm install -g firebase-tools` - Install firebase cli tools.
+2. `firebase login` - log in to the firebase console.
+3. Go to `.firebaserc` - add your project names in place of indus-6c25e. `indus-demo` is alias can also be replaced.
+4. `firebase.json` is already configured to use functions, firestore and hosting.

+### To deploy functions:
+1. `firebase deploy --only functions` - Deploy cloud functions.
+2. `firebase deploy --only functions:function_name` - Deploy specific cloud function.

 ## Build and deployment